 Movies aren't books, that's the thing.
 Movies are their own story.

 When you do a book-movie adaptation, the director/producer/writers and even actors are all focusing on creating a story in a much different media form than what a book on paper is.
 This necessitates change.
 Change that will reflect what characters are thinking or feeling in a visible/audible way.
-Change that cuts out lots of detailing and exposition that only bogs down a medium that is all about forward motion.
+Change that cuts out lots of detailing and exposition that would only bog down a medium that is all about forward motion.
 Change that strengthens a central point/symbolism/etc that the director/writers/producer want to stress.
 Change is inevitable, and every reader, I think, knows this at heart.
 However, when they go to this movie for something that's so dear to them, it becomes hard to think clearly about the actual movie story.

 But movies aren't just for the readers, movies are for people who can't or don't read.
 They need a story that's set up for them too.
-As an author, this is an important thing to me.
-Having my work made into a movie would be an incredible opportunity to spread the central idea I am working with even further.
-Doing it in a different way doesn't eliminate the strength of this.

 That was the day I learned about the issue of book-movie adaptations, and the first time I ever heard someone swear off book movies.

 But the story is preserved, and the entire thing very well told, in its own way.
 This, naturally, benefits from the fact that J.K.
 Rowling, uniquely, was allowed a fair amount of control over the movies.
 Most authors don't get any control.
 There was only one part of the entire movie series I wish had not been removed, and that was the character revealing scene with James, Lily, and Snape in the fifth movie.
 Even with that, the fifth movie was one of my favorites for a very long time.
 It even helped me to enjoy the book more!